JTMcDuff/godboundgenerator/README.md

 *  Refactor genCourt to create a court object.
 *  Refactor Major Actor functionality to be an array inside the court object.
 *  Refactor genMajorActors to include power sources.
+* Add functionality for generating consequences.

 ## Court Generation Steps
 1. Generate Organization Power Structure.  -- Working
 2. Choose or Generate Court type.  -- Working
 3. Generate at least three major actors.
-Right now force to three, eventually add options.
+Working, set to three actors.
-4. Generate a power structure for each major actor.
+4. Generate a power structure for each major actor.  -- Function written, need to run plumbing.
 5. Pick at least one conflict.
 Start with one, eventually make this selectable.
 6. Pick a protagonist and an antagonist for each conflict.
 7. Generate a few minor actors.
 Make this selectable eventually.